hotosm/techdoc/risks/Duplicate Functions.md

 ## Response
 Potential changes required to other projects should be evaluated when a project is changed.
-A roadmap is being put in place to create a common, shaed code base.
+A roadmap is being put in place to create a common, shared code base.